Retinoid Treatment and Your Skin

 How to Minimize Risks

-- Avoid being in the sun.
-If you must be out in the sun, limit your hours, especially between 10 a.m. and 2 p.m.
-Wear sunscreen, preferably with a sun protection factor (SPF) of 30 or higher, and protective clothing, such as a long-sleeved shirt, pants, and a large brimmed hat.
+- Stay out of the sun.
+If you must be outdoors, limit your hours, especially between 10 a.m. and 2 p.m.
+Wear sunscreen, preferably with a sun protection factor (SPF) of 30 or higher, and protective clothing, such as a long-sleeved shirt, pants, and a large-brimmed hat.

-- Never use more of the product or use it more frequently than your doctor prescribes or the package label indicates.
-Doing so will not increase its effectiveness but will increase side effects.
+- Never use more of the product or use it more frequently than your doctor prescribes or the package label says.
+Doing so will not increase its effectiveness, but will increase side effects.

-- Use a moisturizing agent along with topical retinoids.
-Doing so will minimize skin drying without interfering with the product's effectiveness.
+- Use a moisturizer along with topical retinoids.
+Doing so will reduce skin drying without interfering with the product's effectiveness.